 Judicial professional associations will be established in such a way that their governance consists only of members of the profession, and that nobody outside the profession can participate in or influence their governance.
-Each member, body and association of professional associations shall be tasked with defending the rule of law and the independence of the judiciary and empowered to do so, individually and jointly.
+Each member, body and association of professional associations shall and jointly.